encryption-alliance/unified-vault-format/kdf/README.md

 In the context of this specification `kdf()` is a ternary function with the following three parameters:
 * an input key
-* a output length in bytes
+* an output length in bytes
 * an optional context

 Other parameters, such as the internally used hash function, are constant and defined during vault creation.